-Neighbours had been told by Dr. Crippen, that his wife had returned to the United States on February 2nd to attend to business.
-A short time later he was saying she was seriously ill with pneumonia, and later still that she had died and had been cremated near San Francisco, with the ashes on the way back to him.
+Neighbours had been told by Dr. Crippen that his wife had returned to the United States on February 2nd, to attend to business.
+A short time later he was saying she was seriously ill with pneumonia, and later still that she had died and had been cremated near San Francisco, with her ashes sent on the way back to him.
 Friends were not satisfied with this explanation and on June 30th New Scotland Yard was informed of the disappearance.
-Crippen was interviewed soon afterwards, and admitted he had told a pack of lies and that he had quarrelled with his wife, whom had now left him.
+Crippen was interviewed soon afterwards, he admitted that he had told a pack of lies and that he had quarrelled with his wife, whom had now left him.
 He thought she had gone back to the States.

 Miss Le Neve dressed as the boy Robinson on the deck.

-The following day Dr. Crippen and Miss Le Nove, whom he had told friends they were now married, left Hilltop Crescent for the last time at 1pm.
+The following day Dr. Crippen and Miss Le Nove, who he had told friends they were now married, left Hilltop Crescent for the last time at 1pm.

 *The body later identified as Mrs Crippen the American wife of Dr. Harvey Hawley Crippen.

-The "Montrose" was a slow steamer going from Europe to Canada, with a top speed of twelve knots per hour, her masts were newly fitted with wireless installation for morse code.
-Once it was discovered the two were aboard Scotland yard went into action, informing the captain that Crippen was on board.
-The Canadian police were notified and for ten days Crippen and his companion were trying to avoid detection, not knowing how the police were giving chase, and how through much publicity the world was aware of them both.
-As the ship docked in port, Inspector Dew disguised as a ships pilot effected complete surprise with the shout "I WANT YOU, CRIPPEN".
+The "Montrose" was a slow steamer going from Europe to Canada, with a top speed of twelve knots per hour, her masts were newly fitted with wireless installation for Morse code.
+Once it was discovered the two were aboard, Scotland yard went into action, informing the captain that Crippen was a passenger on board.
+The Canadian police were notified and for ten days Crippen and his companion were trying to avoid detection, not realising the police were giving chase, and how through much publicity, the world was aware of them both.
+As the ship docked in port, Inspector Dew, disguised as a ships pilot, effected complete surprise with the shout "I WANT YOU, CRIPPEN".
 They were both arrested and brought back to London, England to face trial at the Old Bailey.

 Dr. Crippen was found guilty of the murder of his wife and was sentenced to death.
 Where as Miss Le Neve was found not guilt of being accessory after the fact and was freed.